 Both of these trees are located in the Sierra near Sonora Pass.
 OLDLIST lists the age of the Bennett Juniper, a living tree, at an extrapolated age of 2200 years.
 This estimate is based on a crossdated incremental core.
 The Scofield Juniper, a tree that died in 1165, has been crossdated at an age of 2675 years.

-If the Bennett Juniper's diameter is about 153 inches and its age is 2200 years, it's average growth in diameter would be 0.0695 inch a year.
-Applying this same growth rate to the estimated diameter of the Pine Mountain tree yields an age range of 863 to 1007 years.
+If the Bennett Juniper’s diameter is about 153 inches and its age is 2200 years, its average growth in diameter would be 0.0695 inch a year.
+Applying this same growth rate to the average diameter of the Pine Mountain tree, and its estimated maximum diameter, yields an age range estimate of 800 to 1007 years.

 But relative size may not be indicative of relative age.
-The Pine Mountain Juniper's shorter rain season and rocky, ridgetop location might have resulted in a slower growth rate than the Bennett tree.
-The Wally Waldron Lodgepole Pine on nearby Mt.
-Baden-Powell is estimated to be 1500 years old, and some Limber Pines on Baden-Powell are thought to be 2000 years old.
+The Pine Mountain Juniper’s shorter rain season and rocky, ridgetop location likely resulted in a slower growth rate than the Bennett tree.
+The Wally Waldron Limber Pine on nearby Mt.
+Baden-Powell is estimated to be 1500 years old, and some other Limber Pines on Baden-Powell are thought to be 2000 years old.
 Whatever its exact age the Pine Mountain Juniper is an extraordinary tree.

 The photographs in this post (except for the Wally Waldron tree) were taken on the Mt.
 Baldy North Backbone Trail and North Backbone Trail Revisited run/hikes.